 Scratch Art Rock Painting

 When I dreamt up this scratch art rock painting idea, I actually didn’t think it would work.
 However, I was locked in when I mentioned we should try it because scratch art for kids is one of the time-tested favorites.

-Who doesn’t?
+Who doesn’t love scratch art?
 You get to create on top of a colorful background and when you make your own, the options are endless.

 Let’s get to the fun!
 But first, there are affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy.

 Note: if you’re new to rock painting, here is our Get Started Page with tips and tricks and more ideas to get rock painting with kids.

 The chalkboard paint was easier for my 5-year-old to scratch off but I had no problem with the acrylic, so I’m confident both will work for you.
 Use whatever you have on hand, including washable tempera paint.